-- ➤ 2011 Production of pellet burner furnaces was launched, an eccentric press was purchased, a line for electrostatic enameling was procured, along with waste water purification equipment, gas analyser. - ➤ 2012 Reconstruction of the administrative building was made, a steel plate grinding machine was procured, an enameling plant was procured, the foundation for a weighbridge was laid and a weighbridge was purchased, the management was changed, all services were reorganised, a new marketing service was introduced, new jobs were created, own shares were acquired.
+- 2011 Production of pellet burner furnaces was launched, an eccentric press was purchased, a line for electrostatic enameling was procured, along with waste water purification equipment, gas analyser. - 2012 Reconstruction of the administrative building was made, a steel plate grinding machine was procured, an enameling plant was procured, the foundation for a weighbridge was laid and a weighbridge was purchased, the management was changed, all services were reorganised, a new marketing service was introduced, new jobs were created, own shares were acquired.

-- ➤ 2013 Purchase of business areas (Bor, Surdulica, Niš, Subotica, Zemun), a restaurant providing meals for workers was restored with new equipment, a mechanical press and a radial drill were purchased, a new production hall was constructed. - ➤ 2014- Business premises (Šabac, Subotica) were purchased, a boiler welding hall was constructed, a Trumpf laser cutting centre was opened, Amada press, enameling equipment, electrical forklifts, and new computers were procured.
+- 2013 Purchase of business areas (Bor, Surdulica, Niš, Subotica, Zemun), a restaurant providing meals for workers was restored with new equipment, a mechanical press and a radial drill were purchased, a new production hall was constructed. - 2014- Business premises (Šabac, Subotica) were purchased, a boiler welding hall was constructed, a Trumpf laser cutting centre was opened, Amada press, enameling equipment, electrical forklifts, and new computers were procured. - 2015 Shopping mounting tape with the conveyor, welding generators, new presses Amada, purchase of industrial technology and brand, the beginning of construction of the assembly hall of the product pellet, the acquisition of modern forklift.

 Today, Alfa-Plam is a joint stock company the shares of which are quoted freely on the stock exchange.
-It employs 718 workers, and continually improves quality of its products following the market trends thus showing its quality and justifying its position among the most successful enterprises in our country.
+It employs 665 workers, and continually improves quality of its products following the market trends thus showing its quality and justifying its position among the most successful enterprises in our country.